ramit21/Spring-Security-Demo/README.md

-# Security-Demo
+# Spring-Security-Demo
-## Security demo with JWT authentication and Spring Boot
+## Demo with Basic/JWT authentication in Spring Boot application

 This spring boot based demo application demonstrates authenticating 2 different set of URLs using Basic and JWT based authentications.

 ## Steps to create and start this poc:

-1. Go to https://start.spring.io/, create a project with added dependencies of Web and Security.
+1. Go to https://start.spring.io/, create a project with added dependencies of Web and **Security**.
 JWT(JsonWebToken) is not available here so will be added to pom separately.
 2. Load the project into your IDE and add JWT dependency.
 3. Create the necessary config and security files, and bring the application up.
 Note how 2 security config files have been created using @Order for Basic and JWT authentications respectively.
+Also note in config files, WebSecurityConfigurerAdapter class being extended, and the annotations used are from spring-security dependency.
 4. Bring the application up, and using postman, make get request to JWT based url.

 		http://localhost:8080/rest/hello